UFWebApps/Bootcamp4_2019/Readme.md

 *Component Communication* -State vs Props

 In a React component, props carry data around your application.
 Props are variables passed to it by its parent component.
 State on the other hand are also variables, but directly initialized and managed by the component.
-The state can be initalized by props.
+The state can be initialized by props.

 The State and Props objects have one important difference.
 Inside a class component, the State object can be changed while the Props object represents fixed values.